top of page

 gif

-The next time you toss some pumpkin seeds onto a salad, melt a square of dark chocolate on your tongue, or sink into an Epsom salt bath, know you’re not just treating yourself.
+So the next time you toss pumpkin seeds on a salad, enjoy a square of dark chocolate, or sink into an Epsom salt bath, know this:

 Khristina Maureen